-Most children’s books are written in order to teach a lesson.
+Most children’s books are written to teach a lesson.
 Whether it’s the obvious ABC rhyme or the complicated moral dilemma of an elementary school kid, these books are written to educate children.
 Given this, there’s no reason not to add a book about food allergies to the mix.
-Enough parents have written stories and created characters with food allergies in order to support their allergic child, so make sure to take advantage of some of the amazing books out there and educate the children in your child’s life.
+Enough parents have written stories and created characters with food allergies to support their allergic child, so make sure to take advantage of some of the amazing books out there and educate the children in your child’s life.

 Turn a trip to the grocery store into a learning opportunity.
-By showing your children the different foods that may be dangerous for their allergic friend and which foods they will be able to enjoy you are providing them with a tangible and visual understanding of food allergies.
-Show them the peanut butter that they should avoid and the gluten free cookies that they can share.
+By showing your children the different foods that may be dangerous for their allergic friend and which foods they will be able to enjoy, you are providing them with a tangible and visual understanding of food allergies.
+Show them the peanut butter that they should avoid and the gluten-free cookies that they can share.

 During our recent visit to Israel, we really struggled to find food for our son who has anaphylactic level allergies to egg and sesame.
 We approached both restaurants and hotels and were told they were unable or unwilling to take responsibility for preparing his food.

 After learning about Dr. Eliana on-line, we contacted her in the hopes that she could provide a ‘normal’ restaurant experience for our family.

 Both she and Shani were meticulous in their preparations with the restaurants to ensure that our son had a wonderful and safe experience.

 We truly appreciate their efforts to take care of our son, and to provide us with a lovely vacation experience.

 T.M., Chicago, USA